ClickHouse/ClickHouse/docs/en/sql-reference/operators/index.md

 └─────────────────────┴────────────────────────────────────────────────────────────┘
 ```

-You can set the period without using `INTERVAL` by multiplying seconds, minutes, and hours.
-For example, a period of one day can be set at `60*60*24`.
+You can work with dates without using `INTERVAL`, just by adding or subtracting seconds, minutes, and hours.
+For example, an interval of one day can be set by adding `60*60*24`.

 !!! note "Note"
     The `INTERVAL` syntax or `addDays` function are always preferred.
 Simple addition or subtraction (syntax like `now() + ...`) doesn't consider time settings.
 For example, daylight saving time.